-- 276. (1) Subject to subsection (2), a person who knowingly and without authority causes an unauthorized modification of any program or data held in the CBCS commits an offence and is liable on conviction on indictment to imprisonment for ten years. - (2) Where damage to the CBCS is caused as a result of an offence committed under subsection (1), the person convicted of the offence shall be liable to an additional penalty of fifteen years. - (3) For the purpose of this section- - (a) it is immaterial that the modification in question is not directed at-
+- 276. (1) Subject to subsection (2), a person who knowingly and without authority causes unauthorized an modification of any program or data held in the CBCS commits an offence and is liable conviction indictment on on to imprisonment for ten years. - (2) Where damage to the CBCS is caused as a result of an offence committed under subsection (1), the person convicted of the offence shall be liable to an additional penalty of fifteen years. - (3) For the purpose of this section- - immaterial that the modification in question is not directed at- - (i) any particular program or data; - (ii) a program or data of any kind; or

-- (i) any particular program or data: - (ii) a program or data of any kind; or - (iii) a program or data held in the CBCS: - (b) it is immaterial whether an unauthorized modification is or is intended to be permanent or merely temporary; and - (c) a modification of any program or data held in the CBCS takes place, if by the operation of any function of the CBCS concerned- - (i) any program or data held in the CBCS is altered or erased; - (ii) any program or data is added to or removed from any program or data held in the CBCS; or - (iii) any act occurs which impairs the normal operation of the CBCS, and any act which contributes towards causing such modification shall be regarded as causing it.
+- (iii) a program or data held in the CBCS: - (b) it is immaterial whether an unauthorized modification is or is intended to be permanent or merely temporary; and - (c) a modification of any program or data held in the CBCS takes place. if by the operation of any function of the CBCS concerned- - (i) any program or data held in the CBCS is altered or erased: - (ii) any program or data is added to or removed from any program or data held in the CBCS; or - (iii) any act occurs which impairs the normal operation of the CBCS, and any act which contributes towards causing such modification shall be regarded as causing it.

-Unauthorized 277.
-(1) Subject to subsection (2), a obstruction of the CBCS person who knowingly and without authority-
+277. (1) Subject to subsection (2), a Unauthorized person who knowingly and without authority-

-(a) interferes with, interrupts, or obstructs the lawful use of the CBCS; or commits an offence and is liable on conviction on indictment to imprisonment for ten years.
+- (a) interferes with, interrupts, or obstructs the lawful use of the CBCS; or - (b) impedes, prevents access to, or impairs the usefulness of any program or data on the CBCS, commits an offence and is liable on conviction on indictment to imprisonment for ten years.